Posts - Bill - HR 3499 Outdoor Recreational Outfitting and Guiding Act

 house 05/19/2025 - 119th Congress

-We are working to update labor rules so that employees in seasonal outdoor recreational outfitting and guiding services can be exempt from minimum wage and maximum hour requirements, reflecting the unique nature of their work schedules and business operations.
+We are working to adjust labor rules so that employees in seasonal outdoor recreation and guiding businesses can be exempt from minimum wage and maximum hour requirements, recognizing the unique nature of their work and business operations.
+This aims to support these small or seasonal businesses that do not operate year-round or have uneven income throughout the year.

 Congress.gov